 Changing my thoughts took a little longer, but by giving myself the time I needed to make it happen, I was able to do it.

 HOW I STAY POSITIVE

 - Pray or Meditate – It’s the first thing I do in the morning.
 It keeps me calm and centered throughout the day.
 I use that time to unburden myself of any negative thoughts and to draw peace, strength, and inspiration.

-- Read about Recovery – I find that I have the greatest clarity after prayer, so that is when I take in new knowledge.
-Since I have a nursing background, I prefer medical articles, but any literature related to your recovery is good, such as the Alcoholics Anonymous Big Book or self-help articles.
+- Listen or Read about Recovery – I find that I have the greatest clarity after prayer, so that is when I take in new knowledge.
+Since I have a nursing background, I prefer medical articles, but any literature related to your recovery is good, such as the Alcoholics Anonymous Big Book, recovery podcasts, or self-help articles.